The Leading Provider of Online Consultation, Legal Services, Education and Training

 • The specific procedures and stages may vary depending on the type of case and jurisdiction, but the overall goal is to provide fair and efficient dispute resolution.

-• Territorial Jurisdiction: Determined by the location of the immovable property or the defendant's residence, or business.
+• Territorial Jurisdiction: Determined by the location of the immovable property or the defendant's residence or business.

 • Pecuniary Jurisdiction: Based on the value of the suit, with different courts handling suits of varying amounts.

 • Subject Matter Jurisdiction: Refers to the types of cases that a court is authorized to hear.
-The court must have jurisdiction to try a suit, and any objection to jurisdiction must be raised in the court of first instance before the issues are settled.
+The court must have jurisdiction to try a suit, and any objection to jurisdiction must be raised in the court at first instance before the issues are settled.

 • If any party is dissatisfied with the judgment, they have the right to challenge it by filing an appeal or revision, as the case may be.
 Higher courts are empowered to review the case to determine if any errors or miscarriages of justice occurred.